 Hyren held himself rigid as Sloth inspected both him and the girls for a few moments.
 Inside he roiled with anger at the other commander, but their spats could wait until they were out of their overlord’s eye.
 In the side of his vision he could see Garoo glaring contemptuously.

 “Well,” Sloth finally said, folding his arms in an almost patronizing manner.
-“It seems you’ve picked up some baggage, haven’t you.”
+“It seems you’ve been busy, haven’t you.”

-For a split second Hyren wondered if Sloth had seen past the mask into the Grundo’s own mind, but then he realised the doctor was speaking in physical sense, not emotional.
+For a split second Hyren wondered if Sloth had seen past the mask into the Grundo’s own mind, but then he realised the doctor was talking about Hyren’s companions, not his emotional turmoil.
 “It turns out Neopia isn’t a totally worthless planet, after all,” Hyren said.

 “Of course not,” Sloth said.
-The ice in his tone, minute as it was, was still enough to send a stray shiver up Hyren’s back.
+The ice in his tone was enough to send a stray shiver up Hyren’s back.
 “If it was worthless, I would not want it.”

 Hyren put his hand on Terra’s shoulder.
 “I’ll take them down to the lab for you,” he said.